Scaling Limits of Fluctuations of Extended-Source Internal DLA: Introduction

 We are interested in a generalization of this model to the extended-source case, wherein particles start instead from discretizations of a fixed mass distribution, and the lattice size is allowed to grow arbitrarily small.
 This generalization was first introduced and studied by Levine and Peres \cite{Levine_2008}, although it corresponds to Diaconis and Fulton's earlier notion of a \ql smash sum\qr{} of two sets \cite{stanford1991growth}.

 In both cases, a primary question of study is the overall smoothness of the occupied set $A(t)$.
 Following the work of Lawler, Bramson, and Griffeath \cite{lawler1992}, it is well-known that---in the point-source case---these sets closely approximate an origin-centered ball for large $t$.
-Several authors have shown strong convergence rates for this process \cite{lawler1995,asselah:hal-00795850,asselah2013}; most recently, Jerison, Levine, and Sheffield proved that the fluctuations away from the disk are at most of order $\log t$ in dimension 2 and $\sqrt{\log t}$ in higher dimensions \cite{10.2307/23072157,jerison2013}.
+Several authors have shown strong convergence rates for this process \cite{lawler1995,asselah:hal-00795850}; most recently, Jerison, Levine, and Sheffield proved that the fluctuations away from the disk are at most of order $\log t$ in dimension 2, narrowly improving a $\log^2t$ result by Asselah and Gaudillière \cite{10.2307/23072157, asselah2013}.
+Independent works by Asselah and Gaudillière and by Jerison, Levine, and Sheffield proved bounds of order $\sqrt{\log t}$ in higher dimensions \cite{Asselah_2013,jerison2013}, which have been shown to be tight \cite{asselah2011lower}.
 In the extended-source case, Levine and Peres first showed that the scaling limits of IDLA correspond to solutions of a closely related free boundary problem \cite{Levine_2008}.
 We recently proved that, if the lattice size is $\delta$, the fluctuations of IDLA away from this expected set are at most of order $\delta^{3/5}$.

 The fluctuations can also be studied \ql on the aggregate\qr{}, however, which provides interesting insight into the geometry of the problem.
 Namely, we are interested in studying mean fluctuations over an area of finite volume, as weighted by a test function $u\in C^\infty(\mathbb{R}^d)$.
 To do this in the point-source case, Jerison et al \cite{jerison2014} introduced natural error functions on the lattice $\delta\mathbb{Z}^d$, which quantify how late or early the IDLA process is in getting to a given point.
 Specifically, they introduced a \emph{fluctuation function} $E^s$ and a \emph{lateness function} $L$, that capture fluctuations at a single time $s$ and at all times, respectively.
 They proved that these error functions weakly approach certain Gaussian random fields as the lattice spacing $\delta$ decreases, allowing them to find the scaling limits of fluctuations integrated against a test function $u$.
 Eli Sadovnik studied this question more recently for an extended source, in the special case of the single-time fluctuation function and with discrete harmonic test functions \cite{eli16}.